 John the Baptist said to the people (even before Jesus started His ministry on earth) that Jesus would baptize His followers with the Holy Spirit.

-If water baptism symbolizes the personal declaration of our union with Christ and His Church (Back to Basics: Tips on Sharing about Water Baptism), then what does it mean to receive the baptism of the Holy Spirit?
+If water baptism symbolizes the personal declaration of our union with Christ and His Church, then what does it mean to receive the baptism of the Holy Spirit?